zq99299/gitbook-plugin-anchor-navigation-ex/doc/updateRecord-en.md

 # Update record
 ## v1.0.4 - 2017-06-02
-[#19](https://github.com/zq99299/gitbook-plugin-anchor-navigation-ex/pull/19)This update is mainly to fix the title after the repeated strategy, and fix the previous version only dealt with the h1-h3 title duplicate bug
+This update is mainly to fix the title after the repeated strategy, and fix the previous version only dealt with the h1-h3 title duplicate bug[#19](https://github.com/zq99299/gitbook-plugin-anchor-navigation-ex/pull/19)
 - Modify
      - Modify ID generation method
      - simplify the Toc function, optimize the code to speed up the running speed